isabelxklee/plant-flashcards/README.md

 Plant Flashcards
 ========================

-Plant Flashcards a full-stack web application where you can study about different plants through flashcards and test your knowledge.
+Plant Flashcards is a full-stack web application where you can study about different plants through flashcards and test your knowledge.
 Made by [Isabel K. Lee](https://www.kleetime.com).

 Live demo: coming soon...